galexandrade/herodev-io/content/blog/graphql-organizing-your-rest-apis.md

 module.exports = resolvers;
 ```

-You might be concerned about performance as it will be calling our \`/heroes/{id}\` endpoint several times.
+You might be concerned about performance as it will be calling the `/heroes/{id}` endpoint several times.
 As I said, my goal here is just to explain how you can merge and load related data easily.
 But, YES!
 This might be a problem and there is a solution, it is called [data-loader](https://www.apollographql.com/docs/apollo-server/data/data-sources/) where you can batch and make only one request.

+Also, in production the GraphQL server will be in the same network as the REST API server decreasing the load time compared with the client (browser) making those requests.

 **3 - DataSources**